By Brian Robinson.

 Frustration and agitation are other negative reactions and they exist for much the same reasons as impatience.
 We become frustrated because anxiety is a complex emotion that cannot be dealt with in the same way as a simple emotion like anger can.
 When we become angry we can walk around the block or count to ten.
 That doesn’t work with anxiety.

 Psychological reaction can take a number of different forms.
 If we don’t understand something that is unpleasant we try and run away from it; pretend it’s not happening; deny its existence.
-Understanding anxiety for what it is, in other words, something that has misunderstood the presence of danger, is a good way to decrease psychological resistance.
+Understanding anxiety for what it is, in other words, something that has misunderstood the presence of danger, is a better psychological reaction to panic.

 Many people view anxiety as a form of attack.
 They see it in the same way as when we have caught a virus or some bacterial infection.
 This view of anxiety encourages us to see anxiety as a bully and want to fight back.
 Unfortunately, a fight mode inevitably increases tension levels and is counterproductive.
 It can even make matters worse.
 Anxiety is not an illness and therefore should not be treated as such.